-A background note prepared by the Secretariat19 observes that, to a great extent, trade liberalization is not the primary cause of environmental degradation, nor are trade instruments the first-best policy for addressing environmental problems.
-The environmental benefits of removing trade restrictions and
+A background note prepared by the Secretariat observes that, to a great extent, trade liberalization is not the primary cause of environmental degradation, nor are trade instruments the first-best policy for addressing environmental problems.
+The environmental benefits of removing trade restrictions and distortions are likely to be indirect and not readily identifiable in general terms.
+This is particularly the case for trade policies as they are but one of several areas of policy-making that have an effect on economic activity.

-19 WT/CTE/W/67, 7 November 1997, "Environmental Benefits of Removing Trade Restrictions and Distortions", Note by the Secretariat.
+&lt;sup>19 WT/CTE/W/67, 7 November 1997, "Environmental Benefits of Removing Trade Restrictions and Distortions", Note by the Secretariat.